reliablyhq/documentation/docs/guides/how-it-works/slo-reports/index.md

 The Reliably manifest will identify one or more Services.
 Each service will have one or more SLOs.
 Each SLO will have a target, this is expressed as a percentage.
 Associated with each SLO, you can define one or more SLIs.
 The SLI is used to collect metrics to determine if the SLO is meeting its objective.

-To get you started with SLOs, you can use the Reliably `slo report init` command (link) to generate a reliably manifest.
+To get you started with SLOs, you can use the Reliably `slo report init` command to generate a reliably manifest.

 <AsciiPlayer id="QogWMsBCW5Y3Zmgka5OdCKHDo" />